eli64s/readme-ai/docs/docs/examples/models/anthropic/claude-3-sonnet/README-Streamlit.md

 ### 🟤 Installation

-Build readme-ai-streamlit from the source and intsall dependencies:
+Build readme-ai-streamlit from the source and install dependencies:

 1. **Clone the repository:**